 Florida Governor’s Action Team on Energy and Climate Change: Developing an Energy and Climate Action Plan

 During a climate change summit in July 2007, Governor Crist signed Executive Order 07-128, establishing the Action Team on Energy and Climate Change (Action Team).
 The Action Team was tasked to develop a comprehensive state energy and climate change action plan to reduce Florida’s greenhouse gas emissions, develop energy policies, and create mitigation and adaptation strategies.
 The Phase 1 report, completed in November 2007, provided recommendations to reduce greenhouse gas emissions in Florida.
 The Phase 2 report was completed on October 15, 2008, which resulted in the final Florida Action Plan on Energy and Climate Change (Action Plan).
+As of 2015, 16 of the 28 goals identified in the Action Plan were in progress, with none completed.

-The Action Plan includes inventories and projections of Florida greenhouse gas emissions; energy supply and demand strategies; a cap-and-trade action; revisions of transportation and land use; strategies to address impacts to agriculture, forestry, and waste management; integrated government policy and coordination; and adaptation strategies.
-The final recommendations of the Action Plan were developed through evaluation and consensus building led by the Center of Climate Solutions between the Action Team, the TWGs, and public comment.
+The Action Plan includes inventories and projections of Florida greenhouse gas emissions; energy supply and demand strategies; cap-and-trade action; revisions of transportation and land use; strategies to address impacts to agriculture, forestry, and waste management; integrated government policy and coordination; and adaptation strategies.
+The final recommendations of the Action Plan were developed through evaluation and consensus-building led by the Center of Climate Solutions between the Action Team, the TWGs, and public comment.

 Outcomes and Conclusions